NLLCommunity/modmail/help.md

 - **__Optional Permissions__**
   - **Manage Threads:** To set Threads to non-invitable and extend the thread's archive timer.
   - **Mention Everyone:** To mention the role specified in `/create-report-button`.

+## Getting Started
+1. Set up a channel that will be used for modmail.
+2. Set it up so that users can only read messages, but cannot create threads.
+    - If desired, you can allow users to manually create private threads.
+3. Ensure the bot has the required permissions; it should by default, but you can restrict it to only the modmail channel if you want.
+4. Type up some guidelines or other information that may be pertinent to users for when they contact you.
+5. Run `/create-report-button` in the channel you want the button to be in.
+6. Done!
+Users can now click the button to contact you, and threads will be created in the modmail channel.